RidiculousPower/cascading_configuration/README.md

 Final details still being determined.

-# Install #

-* sudo gem install cascading-configuration

 # Usage #

 Since CascadingConfiguration produces configurations for both singletons and instances, include or extend of a CascadingConfiguration module (for instance CascadingConfiguration::Setting) also causes the including instance to be extended by module::ClassInstance (ie CascadingConfiguration::Setting::ClassInstance).

 The result is that extending will enable only the singleton, whereas including will enable both singleton and instances.

-## Common Method Pattern ##
+## Basic Examples ##

 Each module supports the same pattern for naming methods it provides.

 * The module has a name, which is used in each of the method types (:setting, :hash, :array, :unique_array, :sorted_array, :sorted_unique_array).
 * There are 5 types of base methods:
-** attr_[module_name] - a cascading method, which will affect instances according to include/extend pattern used.
+*   attr_[module_name] - a cascading method, which will affect instances according to include/extend pattern used.
-** attr_module_[module_name] and attr_class_[module_name] - cascading module/class methods, which will affect all module singletons according to include/extend pattern used.
+*   attr_module_[module_name] and attr_class_[module_name] - cascading module/class methods, which will affect all module singletons according to include/extend pattern used.
-** attr_instance_[module_name] - cascading instance methods, which will affect instances of including modules according to include/extend pattern used.
+*   attr_instance_[module_name] - cascading instance methods, which will affect instances of including modules according to include/extend pattern used.
-** attr_local_[module_name] - non-cascading methods that will affect the instance declared on as well as instances of that instance, if applicable.
+*   attr_local_[module_name] - non-cascading methods that will affect the instance declared on as well as instances of that instance, if applicable.
-** attr_object_[module_name] - non-cascading methods that will affect only the instance declared on.
+*   attr_object_[module_name] - non-cascading methods that will affect only the instance declared on.

-## Basic Examples ##

 ### Inheritable Objects ###

-Provided by CascadingConfiguration::Setting:
+Inheritable Objects are values received from an ancestor:

 ```ruby
 module ModuleA